matiishyn/js-handbook/functional_javascript.md

 in JS functions can be in variable, obj value ...

 ## Pure Functions
+A pure function is a function that, given the same input, will always return the same output and does not have any observable side effect.

 for every input it has to produce the same output.
 Mathces one to one or many to one, but not many to many.
 * Does not depend on external state
 * Does not depend in IO